MnnLgt/trackpartuvp/README.md

 particles from UVP6 data, whether the UVP6 is mounted on a sediment trap or a float.

+Please cite the associated paper (in the review process) if you use part of all of this code.

 ## Overview

 The main goal of this code is to: